swyxio/swyxdotio/content/writing/learn-in-public/learn-in-public.md

 > Next: [Learning Gears](https://www.swyx.io/writing/learning-gears/) (How to Start Learning In Public)

 > Also: [The Ultimate Hack for Learning In Public](https://www.swyx.io/writing/learn-in-public-hack/) (expanding on "Pick Up What They Put Down")

+> Also: [Big L Notation](https://www.swyx.io/writing/big-l-notation) (expanding on why "Learn In Public" is the fastest way to learn)

 _originally drafted [in a gist](https://gist.github.com/sw-yx/9720bd4a30606ca3ffb8d407113c0fe5)_